Ever wonder what the difference is between a 50cc scooter and a moped? We have answers.

 In general, a cc moped is cheaper because it is smaller.
 The small internal combustion engine size helps bring down the upfront cost.
 Scooters tend to be more expensive because they have more complex, larger components.

-You also have to consider purchasing insurance for your scooter, whereas you for a moped you don’t, because they don’t need to be registered.
+You also have to consider purchasing insurance for your scooter, whereas for a moped, you don’t because they don’t need to be registered.

 Europe has a long history of scooter and moped use.
 In fact, in many European countries like Spain, Italy, and France, the roads are smaller, and engine sizes in most cars are much smaller than what we see in the US.
 It’s a common sight to see someone on a scooter almost everywhere you go.